 Automatic targeting expands your reach to additional users to help you generate more conversions at or around the same cost per customer with Google Display ads.
 This article tells you how to change your targeting expansion setting and how to evaluate its performance in your campaign.

 For an overview of automatic targeting in Google Display ads and how it works, read About automatic targeting in Google Display ads.

 Important bidding information:

 Automatic targeting results in new placements, so it's suitable for advertisers who don't have strict brand guidelines about where their ads appear.
-Keep in mind that you can still exclude placements from your ad group or campaign.
+Keep in mind that you can still exclude placements from your ad group, campaign, or account.

 Change automatic targeting settings

 - Click Display campaigns in the navigation panel.

 - Find your campaign and click on it.

 - Click on the ad group you’d like to adjust targeting for.